-“We were treated like slaves, all day and all night we had to work.
+“All day and all night we had to work.
 I don’t want anyone else to have to face the same ordeal.”
-Nayto, Survivor
+Nayto, migrant worker from Myanmar

 In late June 2016, 14 migrant workers escaped a chicken farm in the Lopburi region of Thailand.
 Their reports of harsh treatment, exhaustive hours and despicable work conditions made instant headlines.1

 The 14 workers told Migrant Workers Rights Network (MWRN) that they were subjected to abusive supervisors, working hours that stretched through the day and night.
-With little to no time off, they endured terrible living conditions – sometimes forced to sleep alongside the hatchlings.
-Trapped on an isolated farm, workers could only leave for a single two-hour supervised trip per week.
-Their passports were confiscated, preventing them from leaving.
+They said they had little to no time off and endured terrible living conditions – sometimes sleeping alongside the hatchlings.
+The workers said they could only leave for a single two-hour supervised trip per week and that their passports were confiscated.

 “I worked for 4 and a half years, often cramming 2 days’ work into one.
 I’m tired now and want to go home.”
-Myint, Survivor.
+Myint, migrant worker from Myanmar

 Betagro is one of Thailand’s largest chicken exporters, supplying chicken for pet food and ready-made meals, used to buy from this farm but recently cut ties.2 Yet by cutting off this supplier, there is little leverage to rectify abuses and promote improved labor protections down their supply chain.